Sergipe-Alagoas Basin: Bananeiras Formation

 Late Jurassic in origin.
 Composed by red shales deposited in a lacustrine environment.
 Fossils of non-marine ostracods, such as Bisulcocypris pricei and Darwinula aff. oblonga.

 The formation was named after the village of Bananeiras in Sergipe.

 Serraria Formation

 Late Jurassic to Early Cretaceous in origin.
 Composed by medium to coarse-grained sandstones with tabular and channelled cross-stratification.
 The sediments were deposited by a braided fluvial system, locally with eolian reworking.
 Large conifer trunks of the species Agathoxylon benderi where found in the formation's sandstones.

 It was named after the small village of Serraria in southern Alagoas.

+Feliz Deserto Formation

+Berriasian to Valanginian in origin.
+Its fossil record consists of gastropods, bivalve molluscs, remains of Lepidotes fish, crocodylomorph teeth and the oldest occurrences of Spinosauridae in South America.

 Barra de Itiúba Formation

 Early Cretaceous in origin.
 It is composed by succession of shales and fine-grained sandstones that interfingers laterally with the Penedo Formation.
 The formation was probably deposited by a deltaic system in a lacustrine environment.
 Much of the fossils there are of ostracods, like Cypridea and Paracypridea.

 The formation was named after the Barra de Itiúba village in Alagoas.